-"The DDU regards supervision of work placements as a normal part of the work of a dentist.
-This is included within our standard subscriptions and members who offer work placements do not need to tell us.
-If a dentist member of the DDU were to encounter problems as a result of such activities, they could approach us for advice or assistance.
+"The MDU regards supervision of work placements as a normal part of the work of being a GP.
+This is included within our standard subscriptions and members who offer work experience placements do not need to tell us.
+If a GP member of the MDU were to encounter problems as a result of such activities they could approach us for advice or assistance.
 Examples of assistance that might be sought could include advice about confidentiality, supervision and/or delegation or assistance with allegations made in respect of the care provided to an individual patient when the work placement person was present."

-"Dental Protection takes the view that the provision of work experience opportunities is a recognised activity in many professional settings and no additional subscriptions are required by practice owners.
-We expect that those on work experience placement will not undertake any clinical work but instead observe and shadow your professional practice.
-Members are welcome to contact Dental Protection for advice about obtaining patient consent and confidentiality agreements as well as other aspects of induction for a practice visit.."
+"Medical Protection takes the view that the provision of work experience opportunities is a recognised activity in many professional settings and no additional subscriptions are required by partners.
+We expect that those on a work experience placement will not undertake any clinical work but instead observe and shadow your professional practice.
+Members are welcome to contact Medical Protection to discuss any medicolegal considerations in accepting individuals for work experience, for example, issues around confidentiality and consent."